xuwang/kube-aws-terraform/README.md

 (https://coreos.com/os/docs/latest/cluster-architectures.html#production-cluster-with-central-services) on AWS platform.
 The goals of this implementation are:

 * Automate Kubernetes cluster build process
-* Design with production quality (.e.g., HA, security) in mind
+* Design with production quality (.e.g., HA, secure communications) in mind
 * Provide flexibility to allow each cluster component to be changed, expanded, and updated after build

 ## Table of Contents ##